Montreal News | Local Breaking | CTV News Montreal

 Jury deliberations begin in Ugo Fredette double-murder trial

-Ugo Fredette is charged with killing his spouse, Veronique Barbe, and 71-year-old Yvon Lacasse
+Ugo Fredette has been convicted of murder after killing his spouse, Veronique Barbe, and 71-year-old Yvon Lacasse

 ST-JEROME, Que. -- The fate of Ugo Fredette, a Quebec man charged with two counts of first-degree murder in the deaths of his ex-wife and a stranger he met at a highway rest stop, is now in the hands of a jury.